dakala/dotfiles/README.md

 ### Install other dependencies

-You may want to install other dependencies like git completion (see install-deps.sh):
+You may want to install other dependencies (see install-deps.sh):

 ```bash
 ./install-deps.sh